airbytehq/airbyte/docs/integrations/sources/postgres.md

 We recommend using a user specifically for Airbyte's replication so you can minimize access.
 This Airbyte user for your instance needs to be granted `REPLICATION` and `LOGIN` permissions.
 You can create a role with `CREATE ROLE <name> REPLICATION LOGIN;` and grant that role to the user.
 You still need to make sure the user can connect to the database, use the schema, and to use `SELECT` on tables \(the same are required for non-CDC incremental syncs and all full refreshes\).

+#### Select replication plugin

+We recommend using a `pgoutput` plugin as it is the standard logical decoding plugin in Postgres.
+In case the replication table contains a lot of big JSON blobs and table size exceeds 1 GB, we recommend using a `wal2json` instead.
+Please note that `wal2json` may require additional installation for Bare Metal, VMs \(EC2/GCE/etc\), Docker, etc. For more information read [wal2json documentation](https://github.com/eulerto/wal2json).

 #### Create replication slot

 Next, you will need to create a replication slot.
 Here is the query used to create a replication slot called `airbyte_slot`: